Public image of Recep Tayyip Erdoğan: Antisemitism

 When during a televised press conference he was asked if he believed a presidential system was possible in a unitary state.
 Erdoğan affirmed this and cited Nazi Germany as an example of how this is possible.
 However, the Turkish president’s office said that Erdoğan was not advocating a Hitler-style government when he called for a state system with a strong executive.
-However, the Turkish president's office said that Erdoğan was not advocating a Hitler-style government when he called for a state system with a strong executive.
 Furthermore, that the Turkish president had declared the Holocaust, antisemitism and Islamophobia as crimes against humanity and that it was out of the question for him to cite Hitler's Germany as a good example.

 In 2014, in response to the Soma mining disaster which killed 300 people, pro-Erdoğan Islamist media accused the "Jewish media" and Israel for culpability, and Erdoğan himself was filmed saying "why are you running away, spawn of Israel", in what was considered a "clear anti-Semitic slur" by Kemal Silay and Gunther Jikeli.

 Neo-Ottomanism

 As President, Erdoğan has overseen a revival of Ottoman tradition, greeting Palestinian President Mahmoud Abbas with an Ottoman-style ceremony in the new presidential palace, with guards dressed in costumes representing founders of 16 Great Turkish Empires in history.
 While serving as the Prime Minister of Turkey, Erdoğan's AKP made references to the Ottoman era during election campaigns, such as calling their supporters 'grandsons of Ottomans' (Osmanlı torunu).
 This proved controversial, since it was perceived to be an open attack against the republican nature of modern Turkey founded by Mustafa Kemal Atatürk.
 In 2015, Erdoğan made a statement in which he endorsed the old Ottoman term külliye to refer to university campuses rather than the standard Turkish word kampüs.
+And in 2016, when Erdoğan was making a speech about the 2016 Turkish coup d'état attempt, he used the Ottoman term vilayet multiple times to refer to provinces rather than the standard Turkish word since the 1920s, il.
 Many critics have thus accused Erdoğan of wanting to become an Ottoman sultan and abandon the secular and democratic credentials of the Republic.
 When pressed on this issue in January 2015, Erdoğan denied these claims and said that he would aim to be more like Queen Elizabeth II of the United Kingdom rather than like an Ottoman sultan.